 We propose a three-pronged approach to mobile platform strategy:

-By offering a combination of mobile friendly websites, a primary Pepperdine application, and specialized applications in a branded, functional and engaging experience the university will attract and influence a broader network of prospective students, appeal to and be more inviting to our alumni, while providing services and information to our community.
-Prioritization of this model is based on our research, stakeholder feedback and our alignment with the mission and strategic goals of the university.
-The mobile strategy has the capacity to advance student learning, build meaningful communities, and develop resources that support the aspiration to be a premier, global, Christian university.
+By offering a combination of mobile-friendly websites, a primary Pepperdine application, and specialized applications in a branded, functional, and engaging experience, the University will attract and influence a broader network of prospective students and appeal to and be more inviting to our alumni while providing services and information to our community.
+Prioritization of this model is based on our research, stakeholder feedback, and our alignment with the mission and strategic goals of the University.
+The mobile strategy has the capacity to advance student learning, build meaningful communities, and develop resources that support the aspiration to be a premier global Christian university.